ethereumclassic/Awesome-ETC/README.md

 - [Sidekick](https://github.com/ETCDEVTeam/sidekick-poc) - An overview and exploration of Ethereum Classic sidechains and the possibilities of lowest-possible-impact implementations.
 Serving as documentation and exposition.
 - [Stampery](https://stampery.com/) - We leverage blockchain technology to ensure the existence, integrity and attribution of communications, processes and data important for your organization.
 - [Statwig](https://statwig.com/) - We are a blockchain start-up that uses IoT to record journey of the products from manufacturer to customer to create an extra layer of visibility and authenticity.
+- [uPort](https://www.uport.me/) - uPort’s trusted data and identity management platform solution in your own mobile app.
+Let your customers securely store their private data with confidence and peace of mind.
 - [Vault](https://flux.arcadium.network/vault.html) - Time-Locked Wallets on Ethereum Classic.

 ## Games